iCliniq Logo

 Hello doctor,

 I had my lower back tooth pulled out three days back.
 It took a lot of effort to pull it out, as it was not loose.
-I have a little pain in that area and in my jaw, and I am terrified that I have or I am getting a dry socket.
+I have a little pain in that area and my jaw, and I am terrified that I am getting a dry socket.
 I am a smoker, and I waited for 24 hours before I smoked after the extraction.
 I also slightly rinsed my mouth with salt water after I smoked.
 I have been taking 600 mg of Ibuprofen, which I bought after a neck injury, and it seems to help with this pain also.
-Would I know if I have dry socket?
+Would I know if I have a dry socket?
 Would the pain be unbearable?

 Hello,